Skip to main content

 Note that your individual configuration might differ from the default one.

-Priority of restrictions
+Priority of exceptions

 If there are multiple restrictions that apply to the same branch, the exceptions to these restrictions have the highest priority.